-Any development involving forest clearance at sites currently supporting brush-tailed rabbitrats will be detrimental to this species.
+Any development involving forest clearance at sites currently supporting Brush-tailed Rabbit-rats will be detrimental to this species.
 Given that the current distribution of this species is imperfectly known, intensive survey targeting this species should be undertaken for any substantial development proposal within its broad potential range.
 In broad ranging sampling on the Tiwi islands, this species was found to be absent in recently cleared areas, and plantations of non-native Acacia and Pinus species (Woinarski et al. 2003).
 Further research on the Tiwi Islands could provide more detailed information on the response of this species to forest fragmentation, and could provide more evidence-based management guidelines about assessment of impacts of development proposals.
-In addition to possible increases in plantation development on the Tiwi Islands, intensive development is possible in areas occupied by brush-tailed rabbit-rat on Groote Eylandt (through expansion of mining) and the Kakadu area (expansion of Ranger uranium mine); and bauxite mining leases are present at Mitchell Plateau in the North Kimberley.
+In addition to possible increases in plantation development on the Tiwi Islands, intensive development is possible in areas occupied by Brush-tailed Rabbit-rat on Groote Eylandt (through expansion of mining) and the Kakadu area (expansion of Ranger uranium mine).